Roblox/creator-docs/content/en-us/tutorials/building/ui/interactive-buttons.md

 Buttons should typically be moved within a player's thumb reach on mobile devices, for instance the lower-right area of the screen.

-1. Change the button's **AnchorPoint** property to **0.5, 1** so that positioning will be based around its bottom-center point.
+1. Change the button's `Class.ImageButton.AnchorPoint|AnchorPoint` property to **0.5, 1** so that positioning will be based around its bottom-center point.

    <img src="../../../assets/tutorials/interactive-buttons/ImageButton-AnchorPoint.png" width="60%" />

-2. Expand the button's **Position** tree and set the following property values.
+2. Expand the button's `Class.ImageButton.Position|Position` tree and set the following property values.
 This will move the button near the default jump button that appears on phones/tablets.

    <img src="../../../assets/tutorials/interactive-buttons/ImageButton-Position.png" width="60%" />